TGTLabs/manifesto/README.md

 Then again, perhaps the worst thing is when groups of people use the same words with different meanings and only succeed in talking past one another.

-## Everyone Makes

-Get the ideas out.
-Test them at all stages.

-Use all stages of creative effort.

-From concept to final form.

-## Everyone Shares

-Share purpose, common intent,

-Share well across the whole team adn with external users: accessible, usable,

-Iterate, perfet is the enemy of good enough

-## Everyone Collaborates

-Work with not for

-Perspective taking

-## Everyone Cares

-Care about your team

-Care about your app

-Care about the ecosystem

 ## In all concerns
 =======